lishahan/INFO7374_PythonIntro_Exam/Midterm/README.md

 #Analysis2
--Hotest word in recent 5 years(data from archive API)
+-Hotest word in recent 5 years(data from archive API) -Data are from Snippets of each json file

 #Analysis3
--Go through the archive data from the past 5 years -Count frequency of keyword 'oscar' by month
+-Go through the [lead_paragraph] from each json file from the past 5 years -Count frequency of words from keyword list ['Oscar','Super Bowl', 'Election', 'International'] -Plot a figure with frequency of different keywords from different years
--export plot figure to see the trend